Greengage-project/Documentation/docs/CS-loop-GREENGAGE.md

 2.	*Data Crowdsourcing and Capture*: Based on the groundwork of the previous area of concern, this materialises into concrete data collection activities.
 It is characterized by active participation, leveraging technology to gather vital curated high quality environmental data.
 3.	*Data Analysis and Insights Generation*: In this latter area of concern, the collected data is transformed into actionable insights.
 This is where the data, once transformed in actionable information, becomes a powerful tool for understanding and influencing environmental policy.

-The purpose of this documentation is to exemplify how the CS loop is enabled through the suite of tools and knowledge assets defined by GREENGAGE and shown in the below figure.
+The purpose of this documentation page is to exemplify how the CS loop is enabled through the suite of tools and knowledge assets defined by GREENGAGE and shown in the [below figure](#fig-greenengine-areasconcern).
 Thus, next section describes how GREENGAGE validates the Citizen Science Loop through a real-world thematic co-exploration at the University of Deusto.

 1. **Community and Co-production Process Management:** Throughout this phase, the emphasis is on building a strong, informed, and active community which collaborates through a co-production process.
 2. **Data Crowdsourcing and Capture:** Based on the groundwork of the previous phase, e.g. definition of hypothesis, research questions formulation or datasets selection, among others, this phase materialises into concrete data collection activities.
 It is characterized by active participation, leveraging technology to gather vital environmental data.